Sacsayhuamán

 Architecture and Construction

-The strongest impression is made by the walls: huge stone blocks, set without modern mortar, with edges and fittings that interlock with astonishing precision.
-The construction not only appears monumental but also technically controlled.
+The strongest impression is made by the walls: enormous stone blocks, laid without modern mortar, with edges and fittings that interlock with astonishing precision.
+The construction appears not only monumental but also technically controlled.

 Zigzag Walls